United States women's national soccer team: 2010s: Olympic and then World Cup triumphs

 The National Women's Soccer League started in 2013, and provided competitive games as well as opportunities to players on the fringes of the squad.
 The U.S. had a 43-game unbeaten streak that spanned two years – the streak began with a 4–0 win over Sweden in the 2012 Algarve Cup, and came to an end after a 1–0 loss against Sweden in the 2014 Algarve Cup.

 The U.S. defeated Japan 5–2 in the final of the 2015 World Cup, becoming the first team in history to win three Women's World Cup titles.
 In the 16th minute, Carli Lloyd achieved the fastest hat-trick from kick-off in World Cup history, and Wambach was greeted with a standing ovation for her last World Cup match.
 Following their 2015 World Cup win, the team was honored with a ticker tape parade in New York City, the first for a women's sports team, and honored by President Barack Obama at the White House.
 On December 16, 2015, however, a 1–0 loss to China in Wambach's last game meant the team's first home loss since 2004, ending their 104-game home unbeaten streak.

+Alex Morgan being challenged by Hikari Takagi (15) during a match against Japan in Cleveland on June 5, 2016, and again, being challenged by Nilla Fischer (5) during a match against Sweden in Brasília on August 12, 2016.

 In the 2016 Summer Olympics, the U.S. drew against Sweden in the quarterfinal; in the following penalty kick phase, Sweden won the game 4–3.
 The loss marked the first time that the USWNT did not advance to the gold medal game of the Olympics, and the first time that the USWNT failed to advance to the semifinal round of a major tournament.

 After the defeat in the 2016 Olympics, the USWNT underwent a year of experimentation which saw them losing three home games.
 If not for a comeback win against Brazil, the USWNT was on the brink of losing four home games in one year, a low never before seen by the USWNT.
 2017 saw the USWNT play 12 games against teams ranked in the top-15 in the world.